sarnold/timew-addons/README.rst

 Reporting examples
 ==================

+The following extension examples can be found in the ``extensions`` folder in the top-level of the sdist or repository:

 * ``csv_rpt.py`` - a simple CSV report based on the `upstream example`_
 * ``onelineday.py`` - a real-world custom report example

+They must be manually installed to the location shown below.

 .. _upstream example: https://github.com/lauft/timew-report/?tab=readme-ov-file#examples